-Countess Henriette Danneskiold-Samsøe is the woman behind Holmegaard.
+Countess Henrietta Danneskiold-Samsøe is the woman behind Holmegaard.

 Website of Holmegaard